Milestones!

 Hunter Amiga (Action game with vector gfx)

-Cruise for a Corpse Amiga (Impressive gfx, polygonpeople on top of bitmapped background)
+Cruise for a Corpse Amiga (Impressive gfx, polygonpeople on top

 (Source: Dmz)